joseph-c-mcguire/joseph-c-mcguire.github.io/docs/resume.md

 layout: page
 title: About
 permalink: /about/
-description: "Passionate Research Engineer at AIMdyn Inc. specializing in AI and machine learning for control systems and predictive modeling.
-Developing innovative algorithms to enhance system efficiency and predictive accuracy.
-Open to collaborations and idea exchanges."
+description: "AI/ML Engineer, Data Scientist, and Software Engineer specializing in scalable machine learning models, cloud-based ML systems, and full-stack applications for finance, healthcare, and material science industries."
 ---

 <style>